nhsbsa-data-analytics/int644genderpaygap/inst/app/www/assets/markdown/03_gender_pay_gap_2.md

 ### Mean and median gender pay gap by AfC band and directorate

-Bands 2 to 4 have minor pay gaps; women earn more in bands 5, 7, and 8d.
+The chart shows that Bands 2 to 4 have minor pay gaps; women earn more on average in bands 5, 7, and 8d.
 However, disparities grow in higher bands, with non-AfC roles showing a 35.6% gap in favour of men.
+NHS Executive and Senior Manager positions, included in non-AfC roles, carry higher salaries.
+These are mainly occupied by men, contributing to a significant gender pay gap in this role.

-Various directorates show a noticeable disparity in mean hourly pay between men and women.
-Especially in the 'Strategy, Performance, Business Development & Growth' directorate, men's pay is significantly higher.
-In areas like 'Digital, Data & Technology' and 'Primary Care Services', the gap appears to be narrower.
+At directorate level, the greatest gender pay gap is among Chief Executive Officers, at over 80% for mean and median.